soumyo123-prog/The-Magical_Keyboard/README.md

 This is my first project after learning react other than the common "To-Do List".
 I apologise for anything wrong or less optimised in this project as I am a beginner in React and still learning .
 It will have the sound effects much similar to the real keyboards and also the controls will be very easy.

+# ps : Please feel free to report any issues with this project and contribute to it

 # Key Features :
 1) Has play-with-hover option
 2) You can record what you play : This is achieved by JavaScript WebAudio API